daminiR/ssd-pytorch-custom/README.md

+## Quickstart

+1. Install Python packages from `requirements.txt`
+2. Setup and enviroment with an NVIDIA GPU and CUDA 9.0
+1. Label data with VGG Image Annotator using the rectangle option (we are doing object detection here to create a tiny SSD model for devices) and place in `data/image_data/train` (images and via `.json` file)
+2. Run the training script, e.g.,
+    `python train.py --dataset Custom --dataset_root data/image_data/train --cuda True --save_folder weights --num_workers 0 --start_iter 0 --batch_size 1`
+`

-# Quick Note
+## Quick Note

-This PyTorch for SSD playground is a staging environment for changes to the original work and, itself, a work in progress.
+This PyTorch for SSD update is a staging environment for changes to the original work and, itself, a work in progress.
 It is directly based on https://github.com/amdegroot/ssd.pytorch to which, in the near future, a custom dataset feature and other improvements will be contributed as a PR.
-That is, once things are a bit more stable.

 Added to original repo: